SmarterApp/RDW_Documentation/CONTRIBUTING.md

     * Group Processor chapter
     * Task Service chapter
 * Troubleshooting - perhaps two: flowchart-style "what's the problem", and a scenario-based (problem specific) guide
+* Reporting.
+All the work done so far has focused on ingest processes.
+We need to document the reporting app, admin app and related processes.